 CYP is required to participate in the Child and Adult Care Food Program (CACFP).
-A well-balanced breakfast, lunch, and afternoon snack are provided that has been approved by a dietician or CACFP profressional.
+A well-balanced breakfast, lunch, and afternoon snack are provided that has been approved by a dietician or CACFP professional.
 An income eligibility application must be completed annually for each child.
 Menus are prepared using CACFP guidelines.
-A monthly menu is posted in each room and is available at the front desk to each family throughout the month.
+A monthly menu is posted on the Cherry Point website, in each room and is available at the front desk to each family throughout the month.
 Nutritious meals and snacks are an important part of your child's day.
 We serve meals family style in order to create a pleasant, home like atmosphere.